Understanding the Silent Majority in Our Online Communities

 For example, we held our first Ask Me Anything session on Facebook, where community members asked our experts questions in real time and our experts answered.
 This was a one-and-done event much different from our normal type of content, which usually has a longer lifespan.
 The points of measurement which we regularly measure success were not applicable here.
 We viewed the AMA as a success not because it was a driver back to our site, but for the engaging conversation that occurred within our community during such a short period of time.

 Similar to Facebook metrics, identifying the right measures of success is vital in evaluating our communities and habits of our members.
 Optimal times to publish content are often dictated by when members are more likely to visit our sites.
 Recently, we evaluated our content schedule, to determine if it’s good practice to continue posting content on Sundays.
-Our assumption always was that weekends were our highest days of traffic and engagement.
+Our assumption always was that weekends were our highest days of traffic and community engagement.
 We found the traffic metrics provided by the silent majority showed otherwise.
 Facebook reach might be higher on Sundays, but the actual click through rate back to the site was no different than any other day of the week.
 This data point couldn’t be measured through comments from vocal community members.
 This is just one example of what the data Google Analytics provides us and where understanding the silent majority plays a pivotal role.

 Some members are pretty vocal in letting us know the content they’re looking for and the reason they’re a part of our community.
 For the majority of members, whose objectives of gratification are less clear, Google AdWords is one tool we use to help us define the silent majority’s wants and needs.
 AdWords allows us to see what people are searching for.
 For example, recently one of our contributors reached out asking for tips for searching on a certain topic.
 By seeing the volume of various keywords and search terms, Google AdWords allowed us to give her alternative search terms.